evanthebouncy/program-synthesis-minimal/_posts/2022-08-12-the-synthesis-problem.md

 ![Image with caption](/program-synthesis-primer/assets/synthesis-problem/synthesis.png "the synthesis set up")

-### the `spec x prog` matrix `M`
+### the matrix M

-The synthesizer's job is spec → prog.
-Imagine you have infinite computation, and _pre-compute_ the following `M = spec x prog` matrix.
-The synthesis problem is : Given a specification (row), look up a program (column) such that the matrix entry of `M[spec,prog] = True`.
+Imagine you have infinite computation, and construct the following `M = spec x prog` matrix.
+Each row is a specification, each col is a program, and each entry relates the two using the interpreter -- `M[spec,prog] = is_correct(prog,spec)`. **M** _completely_ characterizes the synthesis problem.
+Assuming M can be built, the synthesis problem becomes : Given a spec (row), look up a prog (col) such that the matrix entry of `M[spec,prog] = True`.

 ![Image with caption](/program-synthesis-primer/assets/synthesis-problem/hardness1.png "the synthesis hardness")

 _Some quick maff_ : Number of programs/rectangles is roughly `6^4`, inputs/coordinates is `6^2`, outputs/booleans is `2`.
 There are `(6^2)*2` input-output pairs.
 Assuming up to 10 grass and mushrooms on the field, there are roughly `((6^2)*2)^10` specs.
 Thus, we need to pre-compute a matrix of `((6^2)*2)^10 x 6^4 = 4.852e+21`.
 [Oh no](https://youtu.be/JqXg20sm_i4).

-`M` (in most cases) completely characterizes the synthesis problem.
-Program synthesis starts with writing down `M` -- the horrific combinatorial monster.
-Understanding and approximating the structure of `M` is the only way we can fight it.
+Synthesis starts with writing down M -- the horrific combinatorial monster.
+Understanding and approximating the structure of M is how we fight the monster with limited computations.

 ## a typical synthesis algorithm

-A typical program synthesis algorithm has a **program writer** that proposes different programs based on tasks, and a **program checker** that uses the interpreter and the specification to check if the proposed programs are correct.
-Rather than pre-computing the entirety of `M`, this algorithm samples elements from a specific row `M[spec,:]`.
+Rather than pre-computing the entirety of M, a typical program synthesis algorithm samples elements from a specific row `M[spec,:]`.
+This algorithm has a **program writer** that proposes different programs based on tasks, and a **program checker** that uses the interpreter and the specification to check if the proposed programs are correct.

 ![Image with caption](/program-synthesis-primer/assets/synthesis-problem/synthesizer-gut1.png "the synthesizer")